5 Years of VIEW in Nepal

 Education and hands-on direct training are critical to empower local staff to better understand and respond to health risks facing endangered wildlife populations.
 VIEW, in collaboration with NTNC and DNPWC, has led six workshops and training sessions involving 200 wildlife professionals and students since 2012.

 Clinical Wildlife Medicine Training: Veterinarians and wildlife health technicians benefit from hands-on experience with domestic animals or wildlife to strengthen their skills in clinical and preventative medicine.
 VIEW has provided training for staff in rehabilitation and care of injured and/or ill animals on a case by case basis.
 Clinical assistance is also given directly when VIEW veterinarians are present and via remote consultation at any time in between.
-In some cases, VIEW personnel have made special trips to attend to specific high priority cases.
+In some cases, VIEW personnel have made special trips to attend to specific high-priority cases.
 We have been working with the DNPWC director and other veterinary staff to develop standardized and reliable protocols for disease diagnosis, treatment, rehabilitation, and capture procedures.

-Advanced Educational Opportunities: VIEW has supported many Nepalese students seeking further training through mentorship, letters of recommendation, and financial support.
+Advanced Educational Opportunities: VIEW has supported many Nepalese students seeking further training through mentorships, by providing letters of recommendation, and with financial support.
 Five years ago, VIEW established a special scholarship at the Yale School of Forestry and Environmental Studies to enhance the skills of early-to-mid-career professionals who aspire to lead conservation management in Nepal and neighboring countries of Bhutan and Myanmar.
 These students, such as Timila Dhakhwa from Patan, Nepal, will be part of a new generation of leaders prepared to solve a range of resource management and development challenges.

 Education and Training Stats